koddr/wonderful-readme-stats/README.md

 ## 📖 Complete user guide

-To get a complete guide to use and understand the basic principles of the `wonderful-readme-stats` project, we have prepared a comprehensive explanation of each step at once in this README file.
+To get a complete guide to use and understand the basic principles of the `wonderful-readme-stats` project, I have prepared a comprehensive explanation of each step at once in this README file.

-> 💬 From the authors: We always treasure your time and want you to start building really great web products on this awesome technology stack as soon as possible!
+> 💬 From the authors: I always treasure your time and want you to start building really great web products on this awesome technology stack as soon as possible!

-We hope you find answers to all of your questions! 👌 But, if you do not find needed information, feel free to create an [issue][repo_issues_url] or send a [PR][repo_pull_request_url] to this repository.
+I hope you find answers to all of your questions! 👌 But, if you do not find needed information, feel free to create an [issue][repo_issues_url] or send a [PR][repo_pull_request_url] to this repository.

 Don't forget to switch this page for your language (current is **English**): [Русский][repo_readme_ru_url], [简体中文][repo_readme_cn_url], [Español][repo_readme_es_url].

 ### Step 1: Configure remote server with Portainer

-We recommend using the [Portainer][portainer_url] Community Edition platform to make the process of deploying the `wonderful-readme-stats` backend more comfortable and faster.
+I recommend using the [Portainer][portainer_url] Community Edition platform to make the process of deploying the `wonderful-readme-stats` backend more comfortable and faster.
 Almost every cloud provider has a ready-to-use Docker image that can be deployed directly from the dashboard.

 Let's take a look at [Timeweb.Cloud][timeweb_cloud_url] as an example: